MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-get-started.md

 ## Sample data

 You can use the following various types of sample data to explore datamarts.
-All of the follwoing resources contain free sample data:
+All of the following resources contain free sample data:

 * [Eight Departmental Samples in Excel workbook format](/power-bi/create-reports/sample-datasets), which are Excel versions of the Power BI built-in samples containing the datasets from numerous use cases:
     * Customer profitability